 Related Article: 10 Best Dating Profile Tips to Score You A Date in Asia

 Have you ever seen shady ads on websites that say “get rich in seconds” or “want to get bigger?”
-Chances are you’ll be redirected to the websites of these shady ads if you ever happen to click the weird links on a scammer’s dating profile.
+Chances are, you’ll be redirected shady websites and ads if you happen to click the links on a scammer’s profile/messages.

 While legit users post links to their favorite artists, sports teams or interests, scammers do otherwise.
 They fill their dating profiles with links that are weird enough when you read their URL.
 You may even be looking at X-rated websites, isn’t that weird enough?

 Here comes the creepiest part.
-After just a few weeks of constant communication along with their professed “strong” feelings for you, scammers will do everything in their power to accelerate the “romance” you have with him or her by showering you with heaps of compliments and beautiful words that maybe you haven’t even heard before from your previous relationships.
+After just a few weeks of constant communication along with their professed feelings for you, scammers will do everything to accelerate the “romance” you have with them.
+They would shower you with heaps of compliments and beautiful words that would sound too cheesy.

 Scammers also share stories of their lives they claim they never shared with anyone else but you.
-If that’s scary to you, what’s even more frightening is when they start to ask for a small amount of money for what could be an outrageous made-up story, like a family member involved in an accident or they were recently robbed and needed money from you to be transferred right away.
+If that’s scary to you, wait until they start to ask for money.
+It could be an outrageous made-up story of a family member involved in an accident or them being robbed and needed money from you to be transferred right away.

 If money starts to get involved, leave your chat room and block that person.